Most Gun-Friendly States in 2024

 #10 North Dakota

 If you do apply for a CCW in North Dakota, local law enforcement does have the authority to deny your permit if they reasonably believe you are a danger to yourself or others.
 The state honors 38 other state’s CCWs and ND residents can travel to 39 others with a North Dakota CCW.
-What’s better is that you don’t have to register your firearms and you the state doesn’t have additional background checks outside of federal ones.
+What’s better is that you don’t have to register your firearms, and the state doesn’t have additional background checks outside of federal ones.

 North Dakota is a Stand Your Ground state.
-Not only does one have the right to use deadly force[73] in defense of self and others, but the state also provides immunity from civil liability if said use of force is justifiable.
+Not only does one have the right to use deadly force[70] in defense of oneself and others, but the state also provides immunity from civil liability if said use of force is justifiable.

 While you won’t get any tax breaks for firearms or equipment, you won’t see additional penalties for fees, either.
 North Dakota also has Stand Your Ground laws with no duty to retreat from any place where you are legally allowed to be present.
 Governor Doug Burgum recently declared North Dakota a Second Amendment Sanctuary State[71], so we don’t anticipate any changes soon.